blfitzgerald/SLAM/README.md

 ## Overview

 This project uses a four-stage pipeline implemented with HTCondor to create a transposition domain for a watershed of interest using a gridded precipitation dataset.
-Each stage is run as a distinct Condor job with its own `submit` file, executable script, and Python code.
+Each stage is run as a distinct Condor job with its own input file, `submit` file, executable script, and Python code.

 ---